A Complete Guide To Visiting St. Peter’s Basilica Dome

 Security checks

-No matter the kind of ticket you have purchased, you will have to go through the security checks.
+You will have to go through the security checks when entering St. Peter’s Basilica.
 For a faster process, leave any bulky items in your room, and don’t bring prohibited items such as umbrellas, tripods, knives or scissors.

 Toilets and other facilities